payalsin/F5-ACI-Labs/AppCenter-dcloud-workingdraft/docs/app_configuration.rst

 Create VLAN and Self IP
 ```````````````````````

-1. Click the L2-L3 Network Management tab.
+1. Click the L2-L3 Stitching tab.

 2. From the :guilabel:`Logical Device` list, select the logical device created earlier in the lab 'LAX | BIGIP-VE-Standalone'

+   |

    .. image:: ./_static/l2l3-1.png

-   ..
+   |

    The APIC information (click on the '+' sign) is which is READ ONLY displayed: Tenant, Concrete Devices and Interfaces, and Device Type (Physical/Virtual).

    You can also view a list of VLANs configured under the APIC Logical Device in the :guilabel:`Available` box.

+   |

    .. image:: ./_static/l2l3-2.png

-   ..
+   |

 3. Select the vlans and move them to the :guilabel:`Selected` box.

    The details of all VLANs in the selected box are displayed below.
-The details consist of the APIC logical interface name.

-4. After selecting the VLANS click :guilabel:`Manage Selected`.
-Also keepit mind which is internal and external interface as shown below
+   Keep in mind which is internal and external interface as shown below

+   After selecting the VLANS click :guilabel:`Manage Selected`.

+   |

    .. image:: ./_static/l2l3-3.png

-   ..
+   |

    .. note::

       - A VLAN configuration form is displayed to add VLANs and information for one or more self IPs.

 	  - For VLAN, the fields to be configured are:

 		- (1) Tag

 		- (2) Interface.

 	  - For self IPs, the fields to be configured are

         - (1) Address

         - (2) Netmask

         - (3) Traffic-group

         - (4) Port-lockdown

 	  - Whether the interface is tagged or untagged depends on its device type.
 For a Physical device, VLANs are tagged and for virtual devices, VLANs are untagged.
 This option isn’t configurable or supported.

 	  - The only options available for port lockdown are All, None, and Default.

-5. The VLAN will also mention if its internal or external interface which is relevant for what interface you would assign on the BIG-IP
+4. The VLAN will also mention if its internal or external interface which is relevant for what interface you would assign on the BIG-IP

-   Enter the following value (** your VLAN values might differ from 1002 (internal) and 1001 (external))
+   Enter the following values - **your VLAN values might differ from 1002 and 1001**

    - For VLAN tag 1002 (representing **internal** interface on BIG-IP)